Video Calling Becomes Easier With New Google Update

 With this new Google update, you can simply tap on a previously dialed contact in the call log, and you’ll get an option of a video call on the menu that drops below.
 Till now the three options that you’d get were – send a message, block/report spam, and call details.
 However, a fourth option will now be added to the top ‘video calling’.

 Video calling would only be possible if both the users are using ViLTE enabled carriers.
 If not, the video call would be made via Google Duo if both the people are there.
 Video calling is indeed getting quite a lot of attention and love from Google as the company plans to push the Google Duo app further.

-So far, this video calling feature is only available on the first generation Google Pixel users.
-However, Android One, Nexus and Pixel 2 users too, are expected to get this over the next few days.
-Google says that they are also working on a feature which will allow users to convert their voice calls into video calls with a single tap.
+So far, this video calling feature is only available on the first-generation Google Pixel users.
+However, Android One, Nexus and Pixel 2 users too are expected to get this over the next few days.
+Google says that they are also working on a feature that will allow users to convert their voice calls into video calls with a single tap.